hermannm/devlog-kotlin/README.md

   avoid accidental breaking changes
   - This plugin generates an `api/devlog-kotlin.api` file that contains all the public APIs of the library.
-When making changes to the library, any changes to the library's public API will be checked against this file, to detect possible breaking changes
+When making changes to the library, any changes to the library's public API will be checked against this file (in the `apiCheck` Gradle task), to detect possible breaking changes
   - When _adding_ new APIs (which should not be a breaking change), you must update this `.api` file by running the `apiDump` Gradle task